-The alcoholic mash is aerated in the fermentation tank using our proprietary IP-8 aeration system.
-The fermentation cycle is finished when the vinegar concentration reaches its maximum and the alcohol content decreases to around 0.3 vol%.
-Then about a third of the fermenter content is pumped into the ejection tank.
+The alcoholic mash is aerated in the fermentation tank using our proprietary IP-8-Self-Priming Aeration system.
+The fermentation cycle is finished when the vinegar concentration reaches its maximum and the alcohol content decreases to around 0.3 %vol, Then about a third of the fermenter content is pumped into the ejection tank.

 The fermenter is refilled with fresh mash from the injection tank for the next fermentation batch.
 A batch cycle lasts about a day, but is dependent on the alcohol content of the raw material.

 Nutrients are vital for the optimal growth of acetic acid bacteria.
 The combination of nutrients is selected according to the type of raw material used, to improve its nutritive value and thus the yield.

 For fruit wine, di-ammonium phosphate and BREMOFERM©, a proprietary formulation developed by Vogelbusch, which is rich in vitamins, minerals and other nutritive substances, are added to the mash.

 The fresh (raw) vinegar discharged from the fermenter is allowed to mature in the ejection tanks for several weeks.
 In the course of maturing impurities which cause turbidity (such as bacteria, coagulated proteins, precipitated salts) settle to the bottom of the tanks.

 If required, the clarifying of the raw vinegar can be advanced with fining agents in specially equipped fining tanks.
 To remove any remaining solids, the mature vinegar passes through a filter module.
 Before bottling or bulk filling, it is finally filtered over a de-germination filter and diluted to the desired concentration with process water.

 |Production capacity (10 % vinegar)||l/d||4,000||8,000||15,000||30,000|

 |Average required area||m²||300||400||600||800|